Saint Nicholas: Gemile

-It has long been traditionally assumed that Saint Nicholas was originally buried in his home town of Myra, where his relics are later known to have been kept, but some recent archaeological evidence indicates that Saint Nicholas may have originally been entombed in a rock-cut church located at the highest point on the small Turkish island of Gemile, only twenty miles away from his birthplace of Patara.
+Tradition has long assumed that Saint Nicholas was originally buried in his hometown of Myra, where his relics are later known to have been kept, but some recent archaeological evidence indicates that Saint Nicholas may have originally been entombed in a rock-cut church located at the highest point on the small Turkish island of Gemile, only twenty miles away from his birthplace of Patara.
 Nicholas's name is painted on part of the ruined building.
-In antiquity, the island was known as "Saint Nicholas Island" and today it is known in Turkish as Gemiler Adasi, meaning "Island of Boats", in reference to Saint Nicholas's traditional role as the patron saint of seafarers.
+In antiquity, the island was known as "Saint Nicholas Island", and today it is known in Turkish as Gemiler Adasi, meaning "Island of Boats", in reference to Saint Nicholas's traditional role as the patron saint of seafarers.

 The church was built in the fourth century, around the time of Nicholas's death, and is typical of saints' shrines from that time period.
 Nicholas was the only major saint associated with that part of Turkey.
 The church where historians believe he was originally entombed is at the western end of the great processional way.

 Myra

 Desecrated sarcophagus in the St. Nicholas Church, Demre, where Saint Nicholas's bones were kept until 1087.

-In the mid-7th century, Gemile was vulnerable to attack by Arab fleets, so Nicholas's remains appear to have been moved from the island to the city of Myra, where Nicholas had served as bishop for most of his life.
-Myra is located roughly 40 km east of Gemile and its location further inland made it safer from seafaring Arab forces.
+In the mid-7th century, Gemile was vulnerable to attack by Arab fleets.
+Hence, Nicholas's remains appear to have been moved from the island to the city of Myra, where Nicholas had served as bishop for most of his life.
+Myra is located roughly 40 km east of Gemile, and its location further inland made it safer from seafaring Arab forces.

 It is said that, in Myra, the relics of Saint Nicholas each year exuded a clear watery liquid which smelled like rose water, called manna, or myrrh, which was believed by the faithful to possess miraculous powers.
 As it was widely known that all Nicholas's relics were at Myra in their sealed sarcophagus, it was rare during this period for forgers of relics to claim to possess those belonging to Saint Nicholas.

-A solemn bronze statue of the saint by Russian sculptor Gregory Pototsky was donated by the Russian government in 2000, and was given a prominent place in the square fronting the medieval Church of St Nicholas.
-In 2005, mayor Süleyman Topçu had the statue replaced by a red-suited plastic Santa Claus statue, because he wanted an image more recognisable to foreign visitors.
+A solemn bronze statue of the saint by Russian sculptor Gregory Pototsky was donated by the Russian government in 2000 and given a prominent place in the square in front of the medieval Church of St Nicholas.
+In 2005, Mayor Süleyman Topçu had the statue replaced with a red-suited plastic Santa Claus because he wanted an image more recognisable to foreign visitors.
 Protests from the Russian government against this were successful, and the bronze statue was returned (albeit without its original high pedestal) to a corner nearer the church.